 - Get plenty of sleep.
 Make sure you keep your bedroom dark and the temperature cool.
 If your pillow needs changing, buy a new one.
 Take a hot bath before bed to relax.
 Don’t exercise late in the evenings.
 Don’t watch disturbing television programs.
 If you need help sleeping, ask your doctor about a sleep aid.
 Getting sufficient rest will make you stronger to deal your life changes.

 - Eat a good diet.
 Don’t forget to eat.
 People may laugh at that one.
 (Who could forget to eat?)
 But it’s easy to be stressed and forget that you’ve missed lunch, or been too busy for breakfast.
 Eat wholesome foods regularly.
 Keep healthy snacks on hand.
 Drink plenty of water or juice.
+Good nutrition means a stronger body to fight off the negative impact of stress.

 - Let off steam.
 If you feel anxiety or anger, find a safe way to let off steam.
 Cry.
 Scream into a pillow if you are worried about the neighbors.
 Buy a punching bag.
 Some people have bought a foam bat in the toy department and used it to beat the couch!
 Don’t hold anger inside or it can turn into depression.